Space History News

 Court to set value for moon rocks

-• The court is now faced with the challenge of determining the value of the stolen goods: in this case, Apollo-recovered moon rocks and samples of ALH 84001 "Martian life" meteorite.
-This is the first time the lunar rocks will be appraised.
+• The court must determine the value of the stolen goods: in this case, Apollo-recovered moon rocks and samples of ALH 84001 "Martian life" meteorite.
+This is the first time lunar rocks will be appraised.

-• While the moon rocks may be price-less (for now), the value of the Martian rock (worms, if any, and all) is at least $1.4 million.
+• While the moon rocks may be price-less (for now), the value of the Martian rock has been established as at least $1.4 million.

-• The roles of the four defendants in this caper is now clearer: Roberts, the ring leader, and his mistress (Roberts' was married) Fowler, joined by fellow NASA intern Saur, stole the safe from JSC.
+• The roles of the four defendants is now clearer: Roberts, the ring leader, and his mistress (Roberts' was married) Fowler, joined by fellow NASA intern Saur, stole the safe.
 McWhorter, Roberts' friend, served as the broker.

-• Roberts and Fowler met with McWhorter in Orlando, where the trio sought to sell their loot to Belgian collectors (played by FBI agents).
+• Roberts and Fowler caught up with McWhorter in Orlando, where the trio sought to sell the rocks to Belgian collectors (undercover FBI agents).

 • The heist had lifted a total of 101.5 grams of lunar material, which McWhorter tried to sell for $2,000 per gram.
-By comparison, Sotheby's auctioned less than a gram of Soviet-scooped moon pebbles for $442,500 in 1993.
+By comparison, Sotheby's sold less than a gram of lunar material returned by a Soviet probe for $442,500 in 1993.

 Fourth moon rock thief convicted

-McWhorter, who was the only one of the four defendants not to plead guilty, will be sentenced on August 27, according to the Associated Press.
-He faces up to 25 years in prison and $250,000 in fines.
+McWhorter, who was the only one of the four defendants not to plead guilty, will be sentenced on Aug.
+27. He faces up to 25 years in prison and $250,000 in fines.

 McWhorter's attorney says he plans to file an appeal.